simonw/download-tiles/README.md

 Attribution string to bake into the `metadata` table.
 This will default to `© OpenStreetMap contributors` unless you use `--tiles-url` to specify an alternative tile server, in which case you should specify a custom attribution string.

+You can use the `--attribution=osm` shortcut to specify the `© OpenStreetMap contributors` value without having to type it out in full.

 `--tiles-url`

 The tile server URL to use.
 This should include `{z}` and `{x}` and `{y}` specifiers, and can optionally include `{s}` for subdomains.